Relacibo/hyprmcsr/docs/cli.md

 ## More

-For advanced usage and troubleshooting, see the other chapters in this documentation.
+For instructions on starting, stopping, and using hyprmcsr in practice, continue with [Usage](./usage.md).